 The doctors also noted some instances when referrals felt inadequate.
 In emergency situations, such as abnormally heavy menstrual bleeding or complicated pregnancies, referrals could create risky or painful delays in care.
-Referrals can also disproportionately burden low-income women and those in rural areas, as traveling long distances or paying out-of-pocket may be beyond their means.
+Referrals can also disproportionately burden low-income people and those in rural areas, as traveling long distances or paying out-of-pocket may be beyond their means.

-This study raises important questions about the standard of care being provided to women by Catholic hospitals.
-The moral and ethical attitudes of providers and their employers with regard to reproductive health care may vary widely, but women’s ability to access basic services should not.
+This study raises important questions about the standard of care being provided to patients by Catholic hospitals.
+The moral and ethical attitudes of providers and their employers with regard to reproductive health care may vary widely, but patients' ability to access basic services should not.
 As the number and geographic spread of Catholic hospitals grows, they must improve the standardization, transparency and accountability surrounding reproductive health care practices.

 Image credit: "Health Care Denied" report by ACLU and MergerWatch